Christen Westphal

-Cristen Joan "Christen" Westphal (born September 2, 1993) is an American professional soccer player who plays as a defender for San Diego Wave FC.
-She previously played for the Portland Thorns, Reign FC, and Boston Breakers, as well as the United States women's national under-23 soccer team.
-She played collegiate soccer for the Florida Gators.
+Christen Joan Westphal (born September 2, 1993) is an American professional soccer player who plays as a right back for the Houston Dash of the National Women's Soccer League (NWSL).
+She previously played for San Diego Wave FC, Portland Thorns FC, Seattle Reign FC, the Boston Breakers, as well as the United States national under-23 team.
+She played college soccer for the Florida Gators.

 Collegiate career

 Westphal attended the University of Florida where she played as a center back for the Florida Gators women's soccer team from 2012–15.
 Her senior year, TopDrawerSoccer named her one of the top 10 women's soccer defenders in the NCAA's Division 1.
 The same year she was named Southeastern Conference Soccer Defender of the Year.
 Westphal was named to the All-SEC team every year of her collegiate career, and was named to the SEC first team three consecutive years.
 Her senior year, she led the Gators (and tied for first in the SEC) in assists with 10 and was named as a Hermann Trophy semifinalist.